 The Technical University of Munich (TUM) has set up interdisciplinary research centers to bundle expertise across faculties and synergize these insights with the know-how of external cooperation partners.
-Working at the touch points between the natural sciences, engineering and medicine, researchers are discovering new ways of tackling the major challenges facing society as we move forward.
+Working at the touch points between engineering, medicine, the natural and the social sciences researchers are discovering new ways of tackling the major challenges facing society as we move forward.
 The opportunity to work at these interfaces is attracting scientists from around the globe to TUM.

 TUM academics are exploring new fields of research in Integrative Research Centers (IRCs).
 Each center concentrates on a specific research topic and flanks this with excellence in teaching.
 Academics from various TUM faculties join forces with top international researchers in these IRCs.

 Clusters of excellence are interdisciplinary research projects funded under the Excellence Initiative.
 TUM is the leading partner in the following long-term, high-profile research initiatives: